Roopaish/Flutter-RoadMap/README.md

 **[⬆ Back to Index](#6)**

-- ### State Management
+- ### State Management | Provider

 State is data which affects UI(and which might change over time).
 User interface is function of data(state).
 If State changes, UI changes.

-App-wide State: affects entire app or significant parts of app (like authentication)
-Widget(Local) State: affects only a widget (like loading spinner)
+App-wide State: affects entire app or significant parts of app (like authentication)Widget(Local) State: affects only a widget (like loading spinner)

 - Provider Package (Provided by flutter as a dependency for State management)

 A global or central State/Data Provider("Container") is attached to certain Widget.
 Now all child Widget of that Widget can listen to that provider.
 Without passing data through constructor, we can add listener to child Widget with of(context).
 Here, only the build() method of child Widget where listener is applied is executed.
 So, not all Widgets will rebuild.

 ```dart